itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 TODO add a more comprehensive list of references to both here and the paper

-  * [1] Hinton, G. E., & Salakhutdinov, R. R. (2006).
-Reducing the dimensionality of data with neural networks.
-Science, 313(5786), 504-507.
+  * [1] Hinton, Geoffrey E., and Ruslan R. Salakhutdinov.
+"Reducing the dimensionality of data with neural networks." science 313.5786 (2006): 504-507.
   * [2] Kingma, D. P., & Welling, M. (2013).
 Auto-encoding variational 1  inference. arXiv preprint arXiv:1312.6114.
-  * [3] Bishop, C. M. (2006).
+  * [3] Bishop, Christopher M., and Nasser M. Nasrabadi.
 Pattern recognition and machine learning.
-Springer.
-  * [4] “Convolutional Neural Networks (CNNs / ConvNets).”
-CS231n Convolutional Neural Networks for Visual Recognition Course Website, Stanford https://cs231n.github.io/convolutional-networks/, 12-1-2024.
-  * [5] Y. Lecun, L. Bottou, Y. Bengio and P. Haffner, "Gradient-based learning applied to document recognition," in Proceedings of the IEEE, vol. 86, no. 11, pp. 2278-2324, Nov.
-1998, doi: 10.1109/5.726791.
+Vol. 4.
+No. 4.
+New York: springer, 2006
+  * [4] Mirzasoleiman, Baharan, Kaidi Cao, and Jure Leskovec.
+"Coresets for robust training of deep neural networks against noisy labels."
+Advances in Neural Information Processing Systems 33 (2020): 11465-11477.

 ## 8. Appendix